 Proposition~\ref{prop.basis} interprets Theorem~\ref{thm.presentDemazure} as a generators and relations presentation of all (resp., equivalent) $I$-chambers.

 \begin{rem} While the current paper only considers finitary subsets $I\subset S$, there is no finiteness assumption in defining $\cone(W,S)$ and $\cham(W,S)$.
-However, for the application in \cite{IW} to tilting theory and birational geometry, it is enough to assume that $S$ is affine or finite.
-In either case, a proper subset in $S$ is automatically finitary, so our setting suffices for the purpose. \end{rem}
+However, for the application in \cite{IW} to tilting theory and birational geometry, it is assumed that $S$ is affine or finite.
+In either case, a proper subset in $S$ is automatically finitary, so our setting suffices for such purposes. \end{rem}